China Sourcing Agents

 2. Use copy of B/L as trigger.
 Not “before shipment” — that can mean two days before the boat leaves, after everything is packaged.
 Against copy of B/L means goods are in the hands of the carrier.

 3. Specify the bank account in the contract.
 Factory bank accounts do change.
 Get written confirmation of the correct account before each wire.
 Phone-based fraud where someone intercepts your email and substitutes a different account is rare but real.
+A factory audit and supplier verification before you place any order is the upstream step that reduces these risks significantly.

 4. Wire in USD, not RMB, from a major bank.
 Cross-border wires in USD route through correspondent banks and have better dispute infrastructure than local transfers.